Salmon Steaks Versus Salmon Fillets

 Fillets are the long pieces that occur when the whole cut is separated from the main bone.
 The fillet cut includes some teeny-tiny bones called "pin-bones," but these are all delicately removed from Wild for Salmon fillets.
 Fillets can be cut into smaller portions.

 Steaks are thicker than fillets, and thus are less likely to fall apart when cooking - especially on the grill.
 Like beef steaks, pork chops, or chicken legs, fish cooked “on the bone” is understood to be tastier than boneless options.
-This article (and the photo below!) help explain the difference between the more common sockeye salmon fillet and the salmon steak.

 Choose Your Preferred Cooking Style